 • Get off the Hop Off bus to take photos of the famous Painted Ladies at Alamo Square with the modern SF skyline behind.

-• Get off the Hop Off bus (get the 2-day pass!) at the California Academy of Science in Golden Gate Park (the largest natural history museum in the world with a huge aquarium too) and across the square the fine arts de Young Museum.
+• Get off a Hop On and Off bus (get the 2-day pass!) at the California Academy of Science in Golden Gate Park (the largest natural history museum in the world with a huge aquarium too) and across the square the fine arts de Young Museum.

 • Wander though the hippy neighbourhood of Haight-Ashbury for vintage clothes, books, records, tattoos and piercings!